akkana/feedme/helpers/README.md

 inside the helper, since helper_args may not always be filenames.
-Any expansion such as tilde (expanduser) expansion is left to the helper modules, since feedme doesn't know how the helper_arg will be used by the helper.
+Any expansion such as tilde (expanduser) expansion is left to the helper modules, since feedme doesn't know how the helper_arg will be used by the helper. $d and $f expansion are done in feedme before passing them to the helper.

 ## Page Helpers: